Death of Jeffrey Northrup

-Jeffrey Northrup (April 22, 1966 – July 2, 2021) was a Toronto police officer who died in the line of duty on July 2, 2021, while responding to a stabbing call in the parking garage below City Hall near Queen and Bay streets in Toronto, Ontario, Canada.
+Jeffrey Northrup (April 22, 1966 – July 2, 2021) was a Toronto police officer who was killed in a vehicle accident on July 2, 2021, while investigating a stabbing call in the parking garage below City Hall near Queen and Bay streets in Toronto, Ontario, Canada.

 Umar Zameer was accused of intentionally running over Northrup and was charged with first-degree murder.
 He pleaded not guilty.
 In April 2024, he was found not guilty after a trial.

 Incident and death

 At around midnight on July 2, 2021, TPS responded to a call for a stabbing near Toronto City Hall.
-Northrup, along with Sgt.
-Lisa Forbes, entered a parking garage under City Hall, where they found Umar Zameer, his wife Aaida Shaikh, and their two-year-old son, sitting in their locked van.
+Northrup, along with Sergeant Lisa Forbes, entered a parking garage under City Hall, where they found Umar Zameer, his wife Aaida Shaikh, and their two-year-old son, sitting in their locked van.
 Both officers approached Zameer's car with their guns drawn.
 Security cameras did not capture the initial incident.
 Zameer and the TPS' account of what happened next differ.